 Everyone’s perspective of feel good news is different, of course.
 According to child psychiatrist Dr. Jonathan Nehrer, simply smiling can help us to think more positively.
 It also acts as a coping mechanism for any negative issues we may be going through.

-With the increased tensions in the world today, it's almost impossible to ignore the negative news circulating in the media.
+With the increased tensions in the world and a global pandemic, it's almost impossible to ignore the negative news circulating in the media.
 To counteract it, there has been a clear rise in feel good news; news solely designed to increase happiness levels.

 An article by Ray Williams from ‘Wired For Success’, printed in Psychology Today, provides a quote from Loretta Garziano Breuning, the author of ‘Meet Your Happy Chemicals’.
 In this quote, she contends that deep anxiety can result from following predominately negative news.